chocolatey/choco-wiki/CreatePackages.md

 ##Testing Your Package

-To test the package you just built, with the command line still open type
+To test the package you just built, with the command line still open (and in the current working directory in the same folder as the newly created `*.nupkg` file) type

 ```cmd
  cinst packageName -source %cd%